LukasLLaebel/Wazuh-Discord-Integration/README.md

 ## Contact

-For any inquiries or support, reach out to `your_email@example.com`.
+For any inquiries or support, reach out to `owner@lukasleander.dk`.

 ## Acknowledgements